twowaits/SDE-Interview-Questions/Amazon/README.md

 - Given two sorted linked lists, merge them so that the resulting linked list is also sorted.
 </br>
+- Amazon would like to know how much inventory exists in their closed inventory compartments.
+Given a string s consisting of items as "*" and closed compartments as an open and close "|", an array of starting indices startIndices, and an array of ending indices endIndices, determine the number of items in closed compartments within the substring between the two indices, inclusive.

+An item is represented as an asterisk ('*' = ascii decimal 42) A compartment is represented as a pair of pipes that may or may not have items between them ('|' = ascii decimal 124).

 ----
 <b name="tech">Technical Interview Questions</b>